thriveweb/wooswipe/readme.txt

 == Description ==

-A WooCommerce gallery plugin built using PhotoSwipe from Dmitry Semenov. [photoswipe](http://photoswipe.com/ "PhotoSwipe")
+A WooCommerce gallery plugin built using PhotoSwipe from Dmitry Semenov. [photoswipe](http://photoswipe.com/ "PhotoSwipe") and [slick carousel](http://kenwheeler.github.io/slick/ "Slick Carousel") Slick Carousel.

 WooSwipe should work out of the box with your WooCommerce gallery settings.
 Simply adjust your image sizes in WooCommerce > Settings > Products > Display.
 You may need to rebuild your thumbnails.